 “Overall, the feedback from the team was fantastic and was one of the highlights of graduates’ 3-day induction program,” said Bell.
 “But importantly, they felt a sense of purpose and were able to experience first-hand The QBE Foundations’ commitment to the communities we are part of and our partnership with The Kids Cancer Project, making it a truly memorable experience.”

-Some of the other feedback Bell received at the completion of the activity was:
+More feedback Bell received at the completion of the activity

 - “It was nice to learn about the positive community involvement that QBE are a part of and we love that.
 It makes us really proud to work for a company that does that.”